iotaledger/bee/documentation/docs/getting_started/security_101.md

 On cloud platforms such as AWS, Azure, or GCP, you can even block ports on VPS networking settings.

 ## Deciding Whether to Enable Remote Proof of Work
-When you're configuring your node, you have the option to allow it to do Proof of Work (PoW).
+When you are configuring your node, you have the option to allow it to do Proof of Work (PoW).
 If you enable this feature, clients can ask your node to do remote PoW.

 PoW takes time and uses your node's computational power.
 So consider enabling it according to your infrastructure.